 What Is Devaluation?

 Devaluation is the deliberate downward adjustment of the value of a country’s money relative to another currency, group of currencies, or currency standard.
 This monetary policy tool is often used by countries having fixed or semi-fixed exchange rates.
 Please don’t confuse devaluation with depreciation which is a reduction in the value of an asset over time, due in particular to wear and tear.
-It’s actually the opposite of revaluation which is the adjustment of the value of a currency in relation to other currencies’ exchange rate.
+It’s actually the opposite of revaluation which is the adjustment of the value of a currency in relation to other currencies’ exchange rates.

 Why a country devalue its currency?